-The bottom line is that breast augmentation is an evolving process and patients need to be, well, patient with their results.
+The bottom line is that breast augmentation is an evolving process and patients need to be patient with their results.
 I sometimes call it the gift that keeps on giving as implants generally become more attractive with each week after surgery.
 It is important to understand this before surgery so you allow your tissue the time it needs to accommodate your new implants.
-Learn more about how breast implants settle from the American Society of Plastic Surgeons and what to expect during recovery after breast augmentation in this previous blog post.
+Learn more about how breast implants settle from the American Society of Plastic Surgeons and what to expect during breast augmentation recovery in our related blog post.

-I encourage you to visit our online gallery of breast augmentation before & after photos to see our beautiful, natural-looking breast augmentation results our Phoenix and Scottsdale patients enjoy.
+I encourage you to visit our online gallery of before & after photos to see the beautiful, natural-looking breast augmentation results our Phoenix and Scottsdale patients enjoy.
 If you’re interested in learning more about breast augmentation, request a consultation or call (480) 423-1973 to get personalized answers to all your questions.